tgg/connect-or-cut/README.md

 ## What it is

-connect-or-cut is a small library to interpose with LD_PRELOAD to a program to prevent it from connecting where it should not.
+connect-or-cut is a small library to inject into a program to prevent it from connecting where it should not.

 This is similar to a firewall, except that:

- * you do not need to be root to use it
+ * you do not need specific privileges to use it
- * only processes launched after `LD_PRELOAD` is set are affected, not the full system
+ * only injected process and its sub-processes are affected, not the full system

 ## Installation

+### Unix
 Provided you have a C compiler, GNU or BSD make on a Unix box:

     $ git clone https://github.com/tgg/connect-or-cut.git